apache/openwhisk-runtime-swift/README.md

 ### Migrating from Swift 3 to Swift 4

 ### Helper compile.sh helper script
-When compiling and packaging your swift 4 now there are a couple of differences All your source code needs to be copy to `/swift4Action/spm-build/Sources/Action/` instead of `/swift3Action/spm-build/` You Package.swift needs to have the first line with a comment indicating swift4 tooling and format
+When compiling and packaging your swift 4 action, there are a couple of differences.
+All your source code needs to be copy to `/swift4Action/spm-build/Sources/Action/` instead of `/swift3Action/spm-build/` You Package.swift needs to have the first line with a comment indicating swift4 tooling and format
 ```